ComradDoge/DogeEU4/README.md

 Join this [url=https://discord.gg/DwNbtWY] discord [/url] to report bugs and stuff.
 I am always here, except when I am not.
 If you don't like discord just post in the discussion or in the comments.
 Here is a [url=https://docs.google.com/spreadsheets/d/1og2tIyMGXKUlLNaUrCZJdBHX_L6_WSMLEeLxDdEiklY/edit#gid=0] spreadsheet [/url] of various stuff that is all over the place.
 I don't know how it will help you.

+[h1] Beyond Typus Version [/h1]
+I am collabortaing with Pirate AE (one of the previous shattered modders) to bring a Beyond Typus version of Shattered Europa.
+We hope this will bring a more authentic Shattered experience and also an option to people who want to play in a more detailed world

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=2168113410] LINK TO THE BEYOND TYPUS SHATTERED REBORN [/url]

+This Shattered mod which is based on vanilla map will continue to be fully worked on to have a choice for people to play on with less provinces.

 [h1] Credits [/h1]